Light-Labs/ryder-cli-proto/README.md

 ## Usage

+Every command requires you to pass the Ryder serial port.
+You can pass it using `--ryder-port /dev/ttyUSB` or by setting the enviroment variable `RYDER_PORT=/dev/ttyUSB` where `/dev/ttyUSB` is the path to the Ryder serial port.
+The port name depends on your operating system, for Linux it is likely `/dev/ttyUSB*` and on macOS it is `/dev/cu.usbserial-*`.

 Print help using `ryder-cli-proto --help`.

 ```
 Commands: